-During 2021, total expenditures on electricity increased by 21.4% to US\$2,082.3 million.
-During 2021, the a verage purchase price of electricity increased by approximately 14.6%, mainly driven by increases in international fuel oil prices in that year.
-During 2021, the electricity sector current deficit was US\$470.1 million, representing an increase of 195.6% compared to the US\$159.0 million deficit recorded in 2020.
+During 2022, total expenditures on electricity increased by 39.1% to US\$2,898.2 million.
+During 2022, the a verage purchase price of electricity increased by approximately 36.2%, mainly driven by increases in international fuel oil prices in that year.
+During 2022, the electricity sector current deficit was US\$772.8 million, representing an increase of 64.4% compared to the US\$470.1 million deficit recorded in 2021.
 This increase was mainly due to an increase in operations and financial expenses.

-In 2017, the ratio of distributable energy to energy purchased increased by 1.6 percentage points, reaching 68.1%.
-In 2018, the ratio increased by 0.8 percentage points, reaching 68.9%.
+In 2018, the ratio of distributable energy to energy purchased increased by 0.8 percentage points, reaching 68.9%.
 In 2019, the ratio increased by 1.5 percentage points, reaching 70.4%.
 In 2020, the ratio decreased by 6.5 percentage points, reaching 63.9%.
 In 2021, the ratio increased by 0.6 percentage points, reaching 64.5%.
+In 2022, the ratio decreased by 1.3 percentage points, reaching 63.2%.

+During 2018, the EDEs collected 95.7% of the monetary value of the total electricity they billed.
 During 2019, the EDEs collected 96.5% of the monetary value of the total electricity they billed.
 During 2020, the EDEs collected 94.4% of the monetary value of the total electricity they billed.
 During 2021, the EDEs collected 95.1% of the monetary value of the total electricity they billed.
+During 2022, the EDEs collected 93.2% of the monetary value of the total electricity they billed.

-Historically, the Government has been forced to continue the subsidies provided to the electricity sector to cover costs a rising from increases in fuel prices that are not transferred to end users due to tariff structure and operational deficiencies of the sector.
-In 2017, subsidies were US\$369.9 million, representing an 18.0% increase compared to 2016.
+Historically, the Government has been forced to continue the subsidies provided to the electricity sector to cover costs arising from increases in fuel prices that are not transferred to end users due to tariff structure and operational deficiencies of the sector.
 In 2018, subsidies were US\$344.5 million, representing a 6.9% decrease compared to 2017.
 In 2019, subsidies were US\$422.7 million, representing a 22.7% increase compared to 2018.
-In 2020, subsidies were US\$483.6 million, representing a 14.4% increase compared to 2019.
-However, during 2020, Punta Catalina Themal Power Plant transferred US\$180.0 million to the Budgetary Government.
-Therefore, the net current transfers to the electricity sector in 2020 amounted to US\$303.6 million.
-In 2021, subsidies were US\$827.8 million, representing a 71.2% increase compared to 2020, mainly due to a greater bill in connection with energy purchases from generators, which was driven by the increase in international fuel prices.
-However, during 2021, Punta Catalina Thermal Power Plant transferred US\$137.0 million to the Budgetary Government.
-Therefore, the net current transfers to the electricity sector in 2021 amounted to US\$690.8 million.
+In 2020, subsidies were US\$480.1 million, representing a 11.0% increase compared to 2019.
+However, during 2020, Punta Catalina Thermal Power Plant transferred US\$180.0 million to the Budgetary Government.
+Therefore, the net current transfers to the electricity sector in 2020 amounted to US\$300.1 million.
+In 2021, subsidies were US\$802.0 million, representing a 67.0% increase compared to 2020, mainly due to a greater bill in connection with energy purchases from generators, which was driven by the increase in international fuel prices.
+However, during 2021, Punta Catalina Thermal Power Plant transferred US\$137.2 million to the Budgetary Government.
+Therefore, the net current transfers to the electricity sector in 2021 amounted to US\$664.8 million.
+In 2022, subsidies were US\$1,724.3 million, representing a 115.0% increase compared to 2021, mainly due to a greater bill in connection with energy purchases from generators, which was driven by the increase in international fuel prices.
+However, during 2022, Punta Catalina Thermal Power Plant transferred US\$150.0 million to the Budgetary Government.
+Therefore, the net current transfers to the electricity sector in 2022 amounted to US\$1,574.3 million.

-The chart below shows the evolution of transfers made by the Budgetary Government to the CDEEE from 2017 to 2021 to cover the current deficit, as a percentage of GDP.
+The chart below shows the evolution of transfers made by the Budgetary Government to the CDEEE from 2018 to 2022 to cover the current deficit, as a percentage of GDP.